webpack/webpack.js.org/src/content/configuration/output.md

 `boolean`

-Tell webpack to include comments in bundles with information about the contained modules.
-This option defaults to `false` and **should not** be used in production, but it's very useful in development when reading the generated code.
+Tells webpack to include comments in bundles with information about the contained modules.
+This option defaults to `true` in `development` and `false` in `production` [mode](/concepts/mode/) respectively.

+W> While the data this comments can provide is very useful during development when reading the generated code, it **should not** be used in production.

 ``` js
 pathinfo: true